On a scale of “average citizen” to “police officer,” a private investigator falls somewhere in the middle.

 Because they are professionals, they may have accounts and connections within certain departments to be able to access these records a lot faster than the average citizen.
-These records could tell them a lot about a person, whether that person has a criminal background or has simply filed for bankruptcy.
+These records could tell them a lot about a person, whether that person has a criminal background, is a catfish, or has simply filed for bankruptcy.

 Never underestimate how much a trained eye can learn from rifling through the public records of different departments and agencies of the government.

 3. A PRIVATE INVESTIGATOR CAN OBTAIN PROTECTED INFORMATION

 If private investigators can get a subpoena through the court, they can access information that would otherwise be protected legally.
 This includes phone records, financial records, and bank account information, among others.